Sand goanna: Taxonomic history

-A species of Varanus, lizards known as monitors and goannas.
-Due to the taxonomic uncertainty during the twentieth century the species form and behaviour has included taxa later recognised as distinct species, this includes V. rosenbergi, formerly treated as a subspecies and later elevated, and V. panoptes, described as a new species in 1980 and resolved as a legitimate publication in 2000.
+The sand goanna belongs in the genus Varanus, consisting of monitors and goannas.
+Due to the taxonomic uncertainty during the twentieth century the species form and behaviour has included taxa later recognised as distinct species, such as V. rosenbergi, formerly treated as a subspecies and later elevated, and V. panoptes, described as a new species in 1980 and resolved as a legitimate publication in 2000.